SuperTux/supertux/README.md

 ## Development status

-With the release of SuperTux Milestone 2 (December 2015), we hope to provide a fairly stable release.
-Development of the game will continue (of course), now working towards a Milestone 3 release.
+With the release of SuperTux 0.4.0 (December 2015), we wanted to provide a fairly stable release.
+The release of SuperTux 0.5.0 should have fixed some stability issues from 0.4.0 and introduced a new level editor.
+Development of the game will continue (of course), now working towards more releases.

-The Forest World (you can check it out:
+Most notably, development focus will be shifted on providing a better gameplay experience.

-Start Game > Contrib Levels > Forest World) is notably unstable, which is why it resides only in the contrib levels menu.
+The Forest World (you can check it out: Start Game > Contrib Levels > Forest World) is relatively unstable, which is why it resides only in the contrib levels menu.
 We (SuperTux Team) intend to continue with the development of the Forest World, but decided that in order to allow more access to the most recent version (in repositories etc.) we would have to release Milestone 2 without the Forest World included in the Story Mode.
+Constructive feedback with regards to the Forest World is welcome.

 Don't forget that you can get involved with the development at
 <https://github.com/supertux/supertux>,
-or get updated about the recent changes on Twitter [@supertux_team](https://twitter.com/supertux_team)
+or get notified about the recent changes on Twitter [@supertux_team](https://twitter.com/supertux_team)